From commitments to action: what will it take to integrate WASH and nutrition in Ethiopia?

 Since launching the report, WaterAid Ethiopia and ACF Ethiopia have been collaborating to bring attention to the issue, including engaging with the WASH Ethiopia Movement and the Ethiopian Coalition for Scaling Up Nutrition (SUN).
-To inspire and guide further action at national and global levels by governments and donors, we gathered lessons from three countries that have made progress in driving closer collaboration and integration of national nutrition and WASH policies and programmes: Madagascar, Cambodia and Ethiopia.
+To inspire and guide further action at national and global levels by governments and donors, we gathered lessons from three countries that have made progress in driving closer collaboration and integration of national nutrition and WASH policies and programmes: Madagascar, Cambodia and Ethiopia (PDF).

 To assess the successes, challenges and opportunities, and make recommendations for greater collaboration between WASH and nutrition in Ethiopia, we interviewed key stakeholders from national and sub-national government, bilateral and multilateral donor agencies, and NGOs.
-In our case study – From commitments to action: accelerating integration of nutrition and water, sanitation and hygiene (WASH) in Ethiopia – we explore how progress at policy level is translating into action at the district level.
+In our case study – From commitments to action: accelerating integration of nutrition and water, sanitation and hygiene (WASH) in Ethiopia (PDF) – we explore how progress at policy level is translating into action at the district level.

 Ethiopia has committed to tackle malnutrition